-Then, the counsellor will suggest to the judge where you should live and what your schedule for seeing your other parent should be.
+Then, they will suggest to the judge where you should live and what your schedule for seeing your parents should be.

-The arrangement for your brother may not be the same as the one you have.
-If he is 17 and has a part-time job, his needs will be different from yours.
+If you have brothers or sisters, the arrangement for you may not be the same as theirs.
+Older kids may need different things than younger kids.
 As you get older, your arrangement may need to change again.

 Arrangements can be changed if the situation changes.
 When you're older, for instance, you may not want to spend a month at your grandparents' cottage or two weeks camping with your uncle and aunt along with one of your parents.
-You will need time with friends or to work at a summer job.
+You may want more time with friends or to work at a summer job.

 Speak out when things go wrong

-It's tough to tell an adult that what he or she is doing is upsetting.
+It's tough to tell an adult that what they are doing is upsetting.

-When the twins’ parents first separated, both parents wanted Monica and Reg to live with them.
-Their parents lived a block apart, so they decided to have them spend one night with dad, the next night with mom.
-Mom helped coach softball.
-Dad took them to art classes at the community centre.
-It was better than being split up like the twins in the movie, The Parent Trap, where each twin lives with one of the parents.
-Monica and Reg were close and couldn’t imagine being apart.
+When the twins’ parents first separated, both parents wanted Chen and Jiao to live with them.
+Their parents lived a block apart, so they decided to have them spend one night with their dad, the next night with their mom.
+Their mom helped coach softball.
+Their dad took them to art classes at the community centre.
+It was better than being separated from each other.
+Chen and Jiao were close and couldn’t imagine being apart.
 Even so, they got tired of the arrangement their parents had made.

-"We’ve got our suitcases and our school books and our dog Hero.
-Our feet are really sore from carrying them all from one house to the other every day," complained nine-year old Monica.
-Reg agreed.
+"We’ve got our suitcases and our school books and our favourite toys.
+Our feet are really sore from carrying them all from one house to the other every day," complained nine-year old Jiao.
+Chen agreed.

 There was no time to see their friends.
-Monica was afraid she wouldn’t be able to play softball because she often forgot where her stuff was.
+Jiao was afraid she wouldn’t be able to play softball because she often forgot where her stuff was.
 Would she be kicked off the team?
-Reg got in trouble at school when he kept losing his school books.
-Reg’s teacher noticed that things weren’t going well and spoke to Reg’s dad.
-Then he spoke to Reg’s mom.
-In the end, the parents agreed that spending a week with one followed by a week with the other would be easier for everyone.
+Chen got in trouble at school when he kept losing his school books.
+Chen’s teacher noticed that things weren’t going well and spoke to their dad.
+Then he spoke to their mom.
+In the end, the parents agreed that spending a week with one parent followed by a week with the other would be easier for everyone.